 One particularly important member of staff is your personal academic advisor who will be assigned to you for your time here at Durham.
 Over the years, he or she will be able to help you with your module choices, more generally provide academic guidance, and when the time comes be a natural person to ask for a reference.
 See here for more information on what you can expect from your Maths departmental advisor.

-You will first meet with your academic advisor on Tuesday 3rd October.
+You will first meet with your academic advisor.
 Besides being an opportunity to get to know each other, your academic advisor will be able to help you with your choice of modules.

 After induction - once term begins